 As an epidemiologist he has advanced the development of rapid and practical programme monitoring and evaluation techniques that adapt quality control statistics as used in industry, for application in community health programmes.

 He pioneered the Lot Quality Assurance Sampling method during the mid-1980s while a member of the Harvard faculty.
 LQAS is now used internationally and recently LQAS has been integrated with cluster sampling for applications in large countries.

-He is interested in developing Programme Monitoring and Evaluation techniques that empower local managers to manage their programmes by using results.
-He hopes to successfully develop a tool kit for Programme M&E that local Public Health Officers can use to identify which interventions are priorities and need improvement.
-He is also interested in developing approaches for assessing the relative effectiveness of diverse service delivery strategies for covering community populations with public health programmes.
+Professor Valadez has also been prescient in using epidemiological methods to expedite Health Facility Assessments for quality control of the treatment of sick children, and patients receiving antiretroviral therapy.
+He is interested in developing Programme M&E techniques that empower local managers to manage their programmes by using results.
+Currently he is working to successfully develop a tool kit for Programme M&E that local Public Health Officers can use to identify which interventions are priorities and need improvement.

 - $94,474 (2017) UNICEF: Niger.
 Assessments of preventive nutrition interventions in 17 municipalities and support data use for policy making

 - $199,825 (2017) World Vision: Wrote a planning manual for global use of LQAS in World Vision Offices